apache/accumulo-website/_docs-unreleased/administration/overview.md

 cases clients will be able to continue processing after the recovery process without throwing an exception.

-=== Migrating Accumulo from non-HA Namenode to HA Namenode
+## Migrating Accumulo from non-HA Namenode to HA Namenode

 The following steps will allow a non-HA instance to be migrated to an HA instance.
-Consider an HDFS URL +hdfs://namenode.example.com:8020+ which is going to be moved to +hdfs://nameservice1+.
+Consider an HDFS URL `hdfs://namenode.example.com:8020` which is going to be moved to `hdfs://nameservice1`.

-Before moving HDFS over to the HA namenode, use +accumulo admin volumes+ to confirm that the only volume displayed is the volume from the current namenode's HDFS URL.
+Before moving HDFS over to the HA namenode, use `accumulo admin volumes` to confirm that the only volume displayed is the volume from the current namenode's HDFS URL.

     Listing volumes referenced in zookeeper